szapp/FeatShare/doc/anchors.rst

             A block being either a feature or the hook phrase (if :std:term:`hook.length` > 0).
             This means if the :std:term:`insert.string` is referencing the finalReplace.needle twice, both will have the same value.
-            Only after proceeding to the next insertion block, it will increase.
+            Only after proceeding to the insertion block, it will increase.

         See this short example: